Soldiers Hill, Victoria: Geography

 Soldiers Hill covers a relatively small area bounded by the Mildura Railway Line to the west, the Serviceton Railway Line to the south, Havelock Street and the Yarrowee River to the east and Howitt Street to the north and is primarily residential.

 The "hill" is a schist composed of hard granites and quartz, part of a granite ridge which extends south and west from Lydiard Street and forms a plateau to the south and west.
-In stark contrast to neighbouring Black Hill and Golden Point Hill across the Yarrowee valley scarred by extensive gold mining, Soldiers Hill, this plateau was found to bear little gold.
-Though it did not escape deformation and the historic peak between Macarthur and Clarendon Street was progressively levelled from around the turn of the century creating a new peak further to the north on Ligar Street between Marcarthur and Chisolm Street.
+In stark contrast to neighbouring Black Hill and Golden Point Hill across the Yarrowee valley, which are scarred by extensive gold mining, the plateau of Soldiers Hill was found to bear little gold.
+It did not escape deformation, though, and the historic peak between Macarthur and Clarendon Streets was progressively levelled from around the turn of the century, creating a new peak further to the north on Ligar Street between Macarthur and Chisholm Streets.
 A natural escarpment forms its southern edge which has been accentuated by the flattening of land to the south for the construction of the railway reserve.
 The hill slopes to valleys in the east and west of the suburb's borders through which small seasonal creeks flow.
-The Gnarr Creek for most of its length little more than an urban stormwater drain, winds its way through the suburb's north, crossing the railway reserve at Little Clyde Street to the west.
-The eastern border slopes to the valley of a small unnamed natural watercourse that flowing into the Yarrowee from the north.
+The Gnarr Creek, for most of its length little more than an urban stormwater drain, winds its way through the suburb's north, crossing the railway reserve at Little Clyde Street to the west.
+The eastern border slopes to the valley of a small unnamed natural watercourse that flows into the Yarrowee from the north.